jonitram/aspambot/README.md

     followed by

     `brew install avr-gcc`
-- Download the LUFA library through this [link](http://www.fourwalledcubicle.com/LUFA.php) and put it in this directory
+- Download the LUFA library through this [link](http://www.fourwalledcubicle.com/LUFA.php) at the bottom of the page, put it in this directory, and rename the folder to `LUFA`
-- Make sure the `LUFA_PATH` inside the `makefile` points to the LUFA subdirectory that you just created inside this directory
+- Make sure the `LUFA_PATH` inside the `makefile` points to the LUFA subdirectory that you just created inside this directory (should be `./LUFA/LUFA`)
 - Ensure that the `makefile` setting for `MCU` is set to `MCU = atmega16u2` and compile by typing `make`

 ### Putting the Arduino in DFU Mode